-Hypotrichosis is characterized by inadequate hair, and eyelash hypotrichosis is used for insufficient eyelashes.
+Hypotrichosis is characterised by inadequate hair, and eyelash hypotrichosis is used for insufficient eyelashes.
 Eyelashes provide a natural protective barrier for the eyes from sunshine, foreign bodies, wind, and sweat.
-They are made to perform a similar function to the whiskers on a cat or mouse.
-They are quite sensitive to touch and provide signals when a foreign object is near the eye; they prompt the eye to close reflexively.
-Eyelashes serve as a protective barrier and enhance your eyes’ look.
+They are designed to perform a function similar to that of a cat’s or mouse’s whiskers.
+They are quite sensitive to touch and signal when a foreign object is near the eye, prompting the eye to close reflexively.
+Eyelashes serve as a protective barrier and enhance the look of your eyes.
 The absence of lashes removes one of the salient features of normal facial appearance.

-Long and thick eyelashes are often considered a sign of femininity in most if not cultures.
+Long and thick eyelashes are often considered a sign of femininity in most, if not all, cultures.
 There are many causes of having inadequate eyelashes, including chemotherapy, hereditary ageing, other medical therapies, and unknown causes.
-Sometimes trauma involving the face and eye surgery may also cause the lash growth to be thin or be absent completely.
+Sometimes trauma involving the face and eye surgery may also cause the lash growth to be thin or absent completely.

 Eyelash growth associated with Careprost eye drops.

-Prominent eyelashes are generally recognized as enhancing beauty and are often desired by women worldwide.
-Until recently, the options available to improve the prominence of eyelashes were limited to makeup, over-the-counter products, fake eyelashes, and eyelash transplantation.
-Originally discovered and FDA-approved for treating ocular hypertension, Bimatoprost, the active ingredient in the Careprost, is now approved for treating hypotrichosis of the eyelashes.
-Bimatoprost ophthalmic solution in a concentration of 0.03% is approved for treating hypotrichosis of eyelashes.
+Prominent eyelashes are generally recognised as enhancing beauty and are often desired by women worldwide.
+Until recently, the options for improving the prominence of eyelashes were limited to makeup, over-the-counter products, fake eyelashes, and eyelash transplantation.
+Originally discovered and FDA-approved for the treatment of ocular hypertension, Bimatoprost, the active ingredient in Careprost, is now approved for the treatment of hypotrichosis of the eyelashes.
+Bimatoprost ophthalmic solution at a concentration of 0.03% is approved for the treatment of hypotrichosis of the eyelashes.
 The ophthalmic solution is applied once a day to the skin of the upper eyelid margin using a sterile single-use applicator to increase eyelash growth, including length, darkness, and thickness.

 Result & Efficacy

-When prescribed for treating eyelash hypotrichosis, using the accompanying applicators, a bimatoprost solution of 0.03% is to be applied daily to the skin of the upper eyelid margin at the base of the eyelashes.
+When prescribed for the treatment of eyelash hypotrichosis, a 0.03% bimatoprost solution is to be applied daily to the skin of the upper eyelid margin at the base of the eyelashes using the accompanying applicators.
 Patients are advised to apply the product after washing their face and removing all makeup.
-People who wear contact lenses should remove them before the application and reinsert them for at least fifteen minutes following application.
+People who wear contact lenses should remove them before the application and reinsert them at least 15 minutes after the application.
 Excessive products beyond the eyelid should be absorbed with a cloth or tissue.
-Beginning at week eight and continuing through the end of treatment, around week 16, statistically, significant differences in the proportion of responders favouring Bimatoprost ophthalmic solution were observed.
+Beginning at week eight and continuing through the end of treatment, around week 16, statistically significant differences in the proportion of responders favouring Bimatoprost ophthalmic solution were observed.
 By week eight, approximately half of all patients treated with the ophthalmic solution experienced a significant increase in the length and fullness of eyelashes.

 Clinician ratings and patient-reported satisfactory responses have demonstrated the product’s effectiveness for eyelash growth.
-The effects of this medicine on eyelash length, darkness, and thickness are believed to happen due to longer anagen (growth) duration, increased melanogenesis (colour pigmentation), and increased hair bulb thickness.
+The effects of this medicine on eyelash length, darkness, and thickness are believed to result from longer anagen (growth) duration, increased melanogenesis (colour pigmentation), and increased hair bulb thickness.
 Dermally applied eye solution appears to be associated with a lower incidence of side effects than administration of the medications as an eyedrop.
 This more favourable safety and tolerability profile is likely mediated by decreased exposure of ocular tissues to Bimatoprost when applied topically.
-Available data suggests an application of 0.03% safely and effectively boosts upper eyelash growth.
+Available data suggest that an application of 0.03% safely and effectively boosts upper eyelash growth.

 Potential side effects may occur if the medication is administered inappropriately on the eye’s surface.
 The side effects in the clinical trials were eye irritation, dry eye symptoms, hyperpigmentation of the eyelids, conjunctival hyperemia (eye infection in response to inflammation), and pruritus.